-There is no question that last year changed everything, and the grocery industry is no exception; it was already on its way to innovation as the adoption of eCommerce opened the door to more convenient purchasing options, but now we have seen a shift that has pushed many consumers out of stores altogether.
-We know how the grocery industry looked pre-COVID, and we have come to see how they've transformed throughout 2020.
+There’s no question that last year changed everything, and the grocery industry is no exception; it was already on its way to innovation as the adoption of eCommerce opened the door to more convenient purchasing options.
+We know how the grocery industry looked pre-COVID, and we have come to see how they’ve transformed throughout 2020.
 But what about the future?
-Where should these retailers be investing their resources to succeed in 2021?
-It's not as simple as requiring associates to wear PPE in-store; we feel that considering changes in consumer loyalty, fulfillment methods, and a portfolio strategy is essential in being prepared for what's to come.
+Where should these retailers be investing their resources to succeed beyond this year of chaos?
+It’s not as simple as requiring associates to wear PPE in-store.
+To prepare for the future, grocers must consider shifts in consumer loyalty, reevaluate fulfillment methods, and craft a robust portfolio strategy.

 Consumer's Wavering Loyalty

 In times that are so uncertain, one may venture to assume that consumers would stick with the brands they know and love.
-But in reality, things are much different; research has shown that consumer loyalty amidst the pandemic has been profoundly unstable.
-People aren't as interested in brands that they used in the past and are now more apt to seek out providers that fulfill their needs in terms of convenience, availability of products, and services offered.
+But in reality, things are much different.
+Research reveals that consumer loyalty has been remarkably volatile during the pandemic.
+Shoppers are exploring new providers that align with their demands for convenience, product availability, and service quality.
 In fact, since the start of the crisis, 77% of consumers in the United States have tried unfamiliar shopping behaviors like new channels, stores, and brands1.
 With the grocery industry in the middle of an extensive and ongoing structural change, grocers need to find ways to keep (or bring) these consumers on their side and make it worth their while.

 Managing Fulfillment Methods

-As third-party shoppers and store pickers are occupying a majority of the store floor, consumers are now left to compete for products, making for a less than desirable brand experience.
+The increased presence of third-party shoppers and in-store pickers has led to product scarcity on store floors, creating a less-than-ideal shopping experience.
 Even though grocers had already begun adopting the practice of creating fulfillment centers directly in their physical stores before the pandemic, we feel that it is important to consider this option now more than ever.
 With over half (54%) of consumers opting for grocery pickup and grocery eCommerce doubling in some cases2, adding these micro fulfillment centers (MFCs) can make in-store picking more efficient, improving the shopping experience for store associates and consumers alike.

-With MFCs also comes automation; prior to COVID, autonomous grocery delivery was a future-forward concept that most consumers thought of as a novelty rather than a necessity.
-Now, customers and grocery providers welcome the option with excitement as increases employee efficiency and convenience.
-It is showing to be beneficial for tech start-ups as well; Starship Technologies, Nuro, Refraction AI, and Duece Drone have all created partnerships with major brands like Walmart and CVS to provide automated delivery services in certain areas around the US.
-And automation doesn't just apply to deliveries; stores are also beginning to implement automated pickup kiosks, both in-store and at standalone locations.
-Regardless of which system of fulfillment retailers choose to adopt, they will need to continue honing them for the new world.
+With MFCs also comes automation.
+Prior to COVID, autonomous grocery delivery was a future-forward concept that most consumers thought of as a novelty rather than a necessity.
+Now, customers and grocery providers welcome the option with excitement as it increases employee efficiency and convenience.
+It’s been shown to benefit tech start-ups as well; Starship Technologies, Nuro, Refraction AI, and Duece Drone have all created partnerships with major brands like Walmart and CVS to provide automated delivery services in certain areas around the US.
+And automation doesn’t just apply to deliveries.
+Stores are also beginning to implement automated pickup kiosks, both in-store and at standalone locations.
+Regardless of the fulfillment system grocers choose, they must continuously refine and adapt to the evolving landscape.
 And in this new world, not every store needs to incorporate an MFC; they may just need to take a look at their portfolio strategy.

 Reevaluating Portfolio Strategy

-When attempting to navigate this new industry landscape, there is no better time to learn how to leverage current and new real estate.
-Getting down to the art and science of your brand is now essential as stereotypical grocery is now a thing of the past; online ordering has accelerated, and consumer sentiment has projected that this behavior will continue.
+To navigate the evolving industry landscape, grocers should consider how to leverage existing and new real estate effectively.
+Getting down to the art and science of your brand is now essential.
+The traditional grocery model is a thing of the past as online ordering accelerates and consumer sentiment indicates a continued trend in this direction.
 The great thing about this, though, is grocers now have the opportunity to experiment like never before to see how consumers will respond to new shopping methods like small format smart stores (looking at you, Amazon GO) and dark stores.
 As we discussed before, MFCs may be incorporated as a new addition in terms of eCommerce fulfillment so long as there is a strategic growth plan outlined for a particular area where market share needs to grow.
 Experiential showrooms could also be a good addition, allowing shoppers to escape reality and learn about new products in an unfamiliar setting.

 Overall, we feel that this method3 is perfect for reevaluating your strategy for today, tomorrow, and beyond: